bscottm/simh/README-CMake.md

 ### Simulator "core" libraries

-The `CMake` build infrastructure avoids repeatedly compiling the simulator "core" source code with each simulator.
-Instead, a simulator "links" with one of six (6) static libraries that represents the combination of required features:
-32/64 bit support and video:
+The `CMake` build infrastructure avoids repeatedly compiling the simulator "core" source code.
+Instead, a simulator "links" with one of six (6) static libraries that represents the combination of required features: 32/64 bit support and video:

 | Library          | Video | Integer size | Address size | `add_simulator` flags |
 | :--------------- | :---: | -----------: | -----------: | :-------------------- |